algotradingsoc/reinforcement_learning/Thomas/ideas.md

 Use the sharpe ratio or the difference of the sharpe ratio

+Reward function can be volatility scale log-returns for each time period

+## Gym environment
 Randomly start and end backtest in the training period (to encourage robustness?)

-## Universe and features

-Recreate typical trading strategies using RL

-Universe 1: ETF rotations
-SPY, QQQ, EEM, TLT, GLD, LQD

-Single stock universe: TSLA

-Big stocks universe: BRK, GE, GOLD, AAPL, GS, T

 Use the DataLoader to save csv files for features.
-We will use the return, t_cost, volatility_20, skewness_20 and kurtosis_20

 Define t-cost as a sum of bid-ask spread and fixed cost